Fox gave Bill O'Reilly big contract after $32 million settlement

 The $32 million payout to Wiehl is far, far higher than any of the previously known settlements.
 Two sources confirmed the $32 million figure to CNN on condition of anonymity.

-The new Times story comes at a time when O'Reilly is actively seeking a new TV commentary job.
-His spokesman was quoted saying, "We hope that all the leaks coming out of Fox are not designed to hurt Bill O'Reilly in the marketplace."
+The new Times story comes at a time when O'Reilly is actively seeking a new TV commentary job -- meaning he could be challenging Fox.
+His camp believes the leaks about the Wiehl settlement might be coming from Fox to hurt him.

+"The Times printed leaked information provided by anonymous sources that is out of context, false, defamatory, and obviously designed to embarrass Bill O'Reilly and to keep him from competing in the marketplace," O'Reilly's spokesman Mark Fabiani said in a statement on Saturday.

 Last month O'Reilly returned to Fox for the first time since his ouster -- for a highly rated visit to Sean Hannity's show.

-Hannity has expressed hope that O'Reilly will come back for more appearances.
-But the revelation in the Times may make that more difficult.
+The purpose was to promote O'Reilly's book.
+But Hannity said he hoped O'Reilly would come back for more appearances.
+Saturday's developments may make that more difficult.

 Related: 'Sad' Bill O'Reilly vows 'the truth will come out' in first extended comments since firing